Morning Again: History

 John Wylie who had left Culture earlier that year wanted a band with more intense and personal views.
 In December 1995, Morning Again was formed with Damien Moyal and Louie Long who had both been in Culture in the two prior years, on vocals and drums.
 Michael Wolz came in on second guitar, and Eric Ervin on bass.
 The band recorded the EP The Cleanest War, which was sent to Conquer the World Records as it had released Born of You and the members were familiar with it.
 The label agreed to put it out, and the band made some promo tapes to help promote the upcoming release.
 Soon after the mini-album came out, Intention Records, who had also worked with Culture on their split with Roosevelt, asked John to release a 7-inch of new material.
 After landing a deal with the then-new label Good Life Recordings (as the first American band on the label) in Belgium (H8000 area), a compilation of all the released material was compiled for the European market.

 Tensions between Moyal and Wylie once again surfaced, as they had in Culture.
 During one of the last shows with Moyal, Morning Again played with Ohio band Outcast.
 Byers and Wylie were getting along well and he was asked to replace Moyal.
 Within a week Byers had moved to Cooper City and was the new vocalist.
-During this time Ervin was also replaced by Peter Bartsocas (who was in Bird of Ill Omen, a band that had toured with MA early that year, and was on Wylie's record label).
+During this time Ervin was also replaced, first by Christopher "Floyd" Beckham, then by Peter Bartsocas (who was in Bird of Ill Omen, a band that had toured with MA early that year, and was on Wylie's record label).
 Immediately they started working on new songs, which would be released on a split with Shoulder on Moo Cow Records.
 Wolz and Bartsocas left almost immediately after, and after some short-lived members, Jerry Villarroel became the bassist.
 They released another 7-inch, as a four piece, on Immigrant Sun Records, My Statement of Life in a Dying World.
 Joseph Simmons would come in as second guitarist after sophomore Good Life release, Martyr, was recorded.
 Matt Thomas came in to replace Long and the band gained attention of Revelation Records who quickly signed them.
 As Tradition Dies Slowly was released on Revelation in 1998.

 They released their final record for Good Life, a split with 25 Ta Life, and went back to Europe to tour.
 The group ultimately decided on breaking up by the end of the tour in the fall of 1998, partially as a result of Wylie's growing interest in pursuing Eulogy Recordings.
 Their final release was To Die a Bitter Death on Immigrant Sun.
 In 2000, Wylie's own label released a compilation of both Immigrant Sun Records 7-inches as The Fallen...
 The Few That Remain.